 Using two size 3 by 0 paint brushes, flip one retinal cup onto a paintbrush with the retinal ganglion cell side down [1].
 Gently lift the retina out of the aCSF, making sure the water tension does not tear the retina [2].

-ECU: Talent flipping retinal cup using paint brush.
+SCOPE ECU: Talent flipping retinal cup using paint brush.

-ECU: Talent gently lifting retina out of aCSF.
+SCOPE ECU: Talent gently lifting retina out of aCSF.

-While still holding the paintbrush with the retina, use a transfer pipette to place a droplet of aCSF in the center of the MCE filter paper [1].
-Float the retina into the droplet of aCSF created by the surface tension [2].
-Use paint brushes to position the retina RGC side up within the droplet and to unfold the four petals [3-TXT].
+While still holding the paintbrush with the retina, move the petri dish containing aCSF out of the way and place the white filter paper with MCE membrane under the stereoscope [1].
+Use a transfer pipette to place a droplet of aCSF in the center of the MCE filter paper [2].
+Float the retina into the droplet of aCSF created by the surface tension and charged MCE mambrane [3].
+Use paint brushes to position the retina RGC side up within the droplet and to unfold the four petals [4-TXT].

+Talent positioning the filter paper with MCE membrane under the stereoscope.

 Talent placing a droplet of aCSF on the filter paper using pipette.

-Talent floating the retina onto the droplet of aCSF.
+SCOPE: Talent floating the retina onto the droplet of aCSF.

-ECU: Talent positioning and unfolding the four petals of the retina.
+SCOPE ECU: Talent positioning and unfolding the four petals of the retina.
 TEXT: RGC-retinal ganglion cells

 Once positioned, create a water bridge between the paintbrush and white filter paper to break the surface tension of the droplet [1].